 I also did this test out of curiosity and found there were possible gaps in my diet based on my genetic needs.
 For example, my personal autoimmune diet is low in choline, an essential nutrient important for liver and brain function (among many other things), but genetically I could probably benefit from more.
 So, I decided to take a choline supplement since I cannot eat eggs and do not eat nearly enough liver to obtain a regular intake of dietary choline.

 Nutritional Blood Testing to Check for Nutrient Deficiencies

-There are many nutrient deficiencies associated with autoimmune disease such as Magnesium, Vitamin D, various B vitamins, etc. and so many symptoms can be caused by these types of deficiencies that many may blame on food intolerances or just autoimmune disease itself.
+There are many nutrient deficiencies associated with autoimmune disease such as Magnesium, Vitamin D, various B vitamins, etc. and symptoms can be caused by these types of deficiencies that many may blame on food intolerances or just autoimmune disease itself.

 So, it’s vital to know if you suffer from any of these common deficiencies so you can either add specific foods to your diet that are high in said-nutrients, or take supplements to address the deficiency.
 You might be surprised to see some symptoms disappear when you fill these nutritional gaps to round out what your autoimmune diet isn’t providing.